In the previous modules, you learned the foundational building blocks of modern AI applications:

 Responds, calls tools/APIs, updates memory, asks questions, escalates, updates state

-Update: Claude 4.0 and Autonomous Tool Use
+Modern Models and Autonomous Tool Use

 You don't strictly need a library to build an agent—at its core, an agent is a software system that manages memory, tool use, and decision logic around an LLM.
 However, building a robust agent from scratch can be complex and time-consuming.

-CrewAI: Focuses on multi-agent collaboration and workflow orchestration.
+CrewAI: Multi-agent collaboration and role-based workflow orchestration.

 Example (Customer Support Chatbot)